isel-leic-ipw/2425i-IPW-LEIC32D/Lesson03/part07_en.md

 ### Basic Test Description
 - One or more files in JavaScript Language.
     - Files must be in `test` directory, by default.
-- Function `describe`: groups tests with a descrition string.
+- Function `describe`: groups tests with a description string.
 - Function `it`: individual test.
     - Has an *arrange* step to define values to test;
     - has an *act* step to call the function to test;